oneonethree113/Trajectory-Analysis/README.md

 1. **Classes**: I created two classes, `Coordinates` and `Trajectory`, to handle the trajectory data and calculate the similarity between trajectories.

 2. **Similarity Calculation**: I computed the similarity between trajectories by comparing their directions.
 The similarity metric was then used as the distance metric for clustering.
 The idea of similarity calculation is from [Dilation process in image processing](https://en.wikipedia.org/wiki/Dilation_(morphology)).
-With dilation operation, the prajectories became a range of area from lines.
-Then calculate the ratio of coordinates of a trajectory in the dilation area of another trajectory to get the similarity score.
+With dilation operation, the prajectories became a range of area.
+Then calculate the ratio of the dilation area of a trajectory overlapping coordinates of the next trajectory to get the similarity score.

 3. **Hierarchical Clustering**: I used the hierarchical clustering algorithm provided by the `scikit-learn` library.
 The calculated similarity was utilized as the distance metric to create clusters of trajectories.